Early County, Georgia: Politics

 Despite being a majority-black county, Early County leans Republican.
 As recently as 2012, the county voted Democratic for president, backing Barack Obama over Mitt Romney.
 However, Early County voted for GOP nominee Donald Trump thrice consecutively since then, including even as Joe Biden defeated Trump statewide in 2020.
 In the 2022 midterms, Governor Brian Kemp carried it by 19.5 points, while Secretary of State Brad Raffensperger carried it by over 21%, and in 2024, Trump won the county by double-digits over Kamala Harris.

+For elections to the United States House of Representatives, Early County is part of Georgia's 2nd congressional district, currently represented by Sanford Bishop.
+For elections to the Georgia State Senate, Early County is part of District 12.
+For elections to the Georgia House of Representatives, Early County is part of District 154.